The cactus flowered again this year, yielding 2 single strikingly beautiful flowers, with pink and pearl like colors.

 Under the beautiful fig trees, men were busy cooking up a feast, using the simplest cooking equipment and utensils.

-Their equipment was borrowed from the village houses, well used and battered.
+Their equipment and utensils were borrowed from the village houses, well used and battered.

 We visited many houses, enjoying homemade traditional snacks – pork and rice wrapped in banana leafs, sweet red bean & tapioca wrapped in banana leafs, steamed water chestnut cakes, glutinous rice dumplings, and steamed sweet rice balls.